gargidutta25/gargidutta25/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gargidutta25&label=Profile%20views&color=0e75b6&style=flat" alt="gargidutta25" /> </p>

  🚀  About Me:
-- **I am ✨ Gargi Dutta✨ , I’m a results-oriented Aspiring Data Analyst with 5 years of experience as a System Engineer and Analyst at TCS.
+- **I am ✨ Gargi Dutta✨ ,a results-oriented Aspiring Data Analyst with 5 years of experience as a System Engineer and Analyst at TCS.
 After transitioning from IT in 2022, I’ve focused on mastering Excel, SQL, Power BI, and Python to derive insights from data.
 I have honed my abilities in optimizing data pipelines, conducting data correlations analysis, and creating impactful data visualizations.
 My passion lies in using data-driven insights to solve complex problems and drive business strategies.
-I'm always eager to learn and explore the latest trends in data analytics and data science.
+I'm always eager to learn and explore the latest trends in data analytics.
 Let's connect and explore the fascinating world of data together!**

 🛠 **Skills**
 - **Programming languages**: Python